McCloudS/subgen/README.md

 # What is this?

-This is a half-assed attempt of transcribing subtitles (.srt) from your personal media in a Plex server.
-It is currently reliant on webhooks from Plex or Tautulli.
+This will transcribe subtitles (.srt) from your personal media in a Plex or Jellyfin server.
+It is currently reliant on webhooks from Jellyfin, Plex, or Tautulli.
 This uses stable-ts and faster-whisper which can use both Nvidia GPUs and CPUs.
 While CPUs obviously aren't super efficient at this, my server sits idle 99% of the time, so this worked great for me.

 # Why?